“I Didn’t Say I Was Powerful, I Said I Was a Wizard”

 Rory hadn’t performed any serious magic in about three years, and he’d never applied himself at Academy.
 All he’d managed to do was get down the basics, along with a few prank spells of his own devising that he’d used to get revenge on bullies or disrupt class.

-Which, at the moment, was something he was regretting—majorly.
+Which, at the moment, was something he was regretting—big time.

 The other three men hustled Max off around the corner.